 Making matters worse, US Trade Representative Lighthizer replaced Treasury Secretary Mnuchin as lead negotiator.
 Lighthizer is a known China hawk, and while having someone strong-willed and skeptical at the table is an advantage, if the lead isn’t considered to be negotiating in good faith that will not end well for bilateral relations or the international trading system.

-The most likely outcome at the end of February will be China claiming they did everything they said they would do and the U.S. saying whatever they did wasn’t enough.
+The biggest risk at the end of February will be China claiming they did everything they said they would do and the U.S. saying whatever they did wasn’t enough.

 Chinese state media has already started making the list and announced increased punishments for firms found guilty of IP theft, but will they be implemented?